StephenJonker/portfolio/README.md

 # Portfolio of sample code

-My portfolio repository contains a few select examples of sample code for each of the following areas:
+My portfolio repository contains a few select examples of sample code for each of the following areas.
+If you are considering hiring me for a job or contract, this is a good place to start.

 ### Portfolio